axoplasm/axoplasm/i-believe.markdown

 The privilege I think most about is the upper-middle-class one.
 I used to believe that socioeconomic class matters more than other identities.
 But now I think that was my other privileges talking.

+Masculinity, in particular, is a dangerous privilege.
+Scratch a fascist and you will probably find a misogynist.
+Men have lost their way; “manhood” is not the state of “not being a woman,” it is the state of [“not being a boy.”](https://axoplasm.com/blog/youre-good-man/)

 The privileges I think least about are sexual orientation and able-bodiedness.
 I have only begun to notice my (cis-)gender privileges, or to note it in others.

 I don’t apologize for my privileges.
 I try not to apologize generally (see *Interpersonal Relationships,* above.)
 White liberal guilt is for the benefit of white liberals.
 My hop instead is __1.__ to shut up and listen and let others own their stories; and __2.__ call out bad behavior by others with my privileges.

-I have been a privileged asshole various points.
+I have been a privileged asshole at various points.
 In a meeting once I said “if we had the cajones to [do x]” and someone called me on it as (essentially) misogynistic.
 Others rolled their eyes and like a chump I apologized for what I said.
 I shouldn’t have apologized — I meant it when I said it, and what does an apology fix, anyway?
-But I should have called out the others who rolled their eyes: “hey, she’s right.
+But I should have [called out the others](https://axoplasm.com/blog/dude-not-cool/) who rolled their eyes: “hey, she’s right.
 That’s kinda sexist and I can do better.”

 I don’t want to Be an Ally.
 Being is easy.
 Doing is hard.